 "Taxation in Australia is levied at three levels of government: Federal, State and local.
 Examples of Federal taxes include income tax, fringe benefits tax, goods and services tax, sales tax, customs and excise duty, and departure tax.
 State taxes include land tax, payroll tax, stamp duty, financial institutions duty, and debits tax.
 Local government taxes include property rates" (Encyclopaedic Australian Legal Dictionary).

-The Tax Law Research Group (TLRG) focuses on collaborative, qualitative and qualitative research across the taxation arena ranging from corporate and income taxation to energy and mineral resources taxation, taxation sanctions, international taxation and goods and services taxation.
+Tax Law Research Group - at the Monash Business School focuses on collaborative, qualitative and qualitative research across the taxation arena ranging from corporate and income taxation to energy and mineral resources taxation, taxation sanctions, international taxation and goods and services taxation.

 We acknowledge and pay respects to the Elders and Traditional Owners of the land on which our four Australian campuses stand.
 Information for Indigenous Australians